nfour/lirc/readme.md

 - Optimizations to web interface necessary.
 Merging of static assets etc.

 lirc is built on top of Lance, a minimal framework.
 Hence the name, Lance-irc.
+Lance should be avaliable on npm when this is stable.

 ## Thanks
 Feel free to use any code for your own projects or contribute to this repo.
-If I have screwed up then feel free to point it out.